Thorium/WebsitePlayground/specifications/Technologies.md

 - Vertical [Tabs](http://foundation.zurb.com/docs/components/tabs.html#tabs-deeplink-3)
 - ...and more.

+Or if you want to rather use Twitter Bootstarp 4, you can just start writing its tags, as it is also included in the infrastructure.

 ### FontAwesome ###

 To have icons in the user interface, we use [FontAwesome](http://fortawesome.github.io/Font-Awesome/) icon font.
 It has a [large collection](http://fortawesome.github.io/Font-Awesome/icons/) of vector graphic icons for user interface.
 They are used inside buttons, menus, etc. You use them like this: `<span class="fa fa-book"></span>`